namhyung/uftrace/doc/uftrace-graph.md

 GRAPH OPTIONS
 =============
 -f *FIELD*, \--output-fields=*FIELD*
 :   Customize field in the output.
-Possible values are: total, self and addr.
+Possible values are: total, self, addr, total-avg,
+    total-max, total-min, self-avg, self-max, and self-min.
     Multiple fields can be set by using comma.
 Special field of 'none' can be used (solely) to hide all fields.
 Default is 'total'.
 See *FIELDS*.